OleksiyLa/Project_2/README.md

 ### README
 - The color palette image featured in the README was sourced from the website http://colormind.io/
 - The text content in the README was composed with the assistance of ChatGPT: https://chat.openai.com
+- The validation image for HTML were captured from: https://validator.w3.org/
+- The validation image for CSS were captured from: https://jigsaw.w3.org/css-validator/
+- The validation image for JS were captured from: https://jshint.com/